 - Your credit score will probably take a hit whether you choose an attorney or a debt settlement company

-- They possess a wealth of professional knowledge, which can help you understand complicated creditor/debtor laws and legal contracts
+- Both possess a wealth of professional knowledge, which can help you understand complicated creditor/debtor laws and legal contracts

 - You may get out of debt without having to repay the full amount